Jesushi7/Town-Of-Roles/README.md

 [5up](https://www.twitch.tv/5uppp) and the Submarine Team - For the inspiration of the Grenadier role.\
 [Guus](https://github.com/OhMyGuus) - For support for the old Among Us versions (v2021.11.9.5 and v2021.12.15).\
 [MyDragonBreath](https://github.com/MyDragonBreath) - For Submerged Compatibility, the Trapper role and support for the new Among Us version (v2022.6.21).\
-[ItsTheNumberH](https://github.com/itsTheNumberH/Town-Of-H) - For the code used for Blind, Bait, Poisoner and partially for Tracker, as well as other bug fixes.\
+[ItsTheNumberH](https://github.com/itsTheNumberH/Town-Of-H) - For the code used for Blind, Bait, Vampire and partially for Tracker, as well as other bug fixes.\
 [Ruiner](https://github.com/ruiner189/Town-Of-Us-Redux) - For lovers changed into a modifier and Task Tracking.\
 [Term](https://www.twitch.tv/termboii) - For creating Transporter, Medium, Silencer, Plaguebearer, Sleuth, Multitasker and porting v2.5.0 to the new Among Us version (v2021.12.15).\
 [BryBry16](https://github.com/Brybry16/BetterPolus) - For the code used for Better Polus.\